-Foam Core, foam board, or paper-faced foam board is a material that is easily cut and lightweight, which makes it perfect for mounting photographic prints.
+Foam Core, foam board, or paper-faced foam board is a material that is easily cut and lightweight, making it perfect for mounting photographic prints.
 Foamboard is similar to cardboard in that it is two sheets of paper with a layer of foam in the middle and is our best selling product - hence our name!
-However, sometimes it can be tricky deciding how to best hang this material to display those beautiful prints.
+However, sometimes it can be tricky deciding how to hang this material best to display those beautiful prints.
 Through plenty of research and testing, we have found the best 4 ways to hang foamboard prints.

-These standoff screws, more commonly known as signage fasteners, are used to create a display that is three-dimensional without the use of a frame.
+These standoff screws, more commonly known as signage fasteners, are used to create a three-dimensional display without the use of a frame.
 There are two styles of standoffs: a through-grip and an edge grip.
-A through grip style will require holes to be drilled into your picture, whereas an edge grip can potentially leave dents on the edges of the art.
-A through style is very secure, as it is composed of a barrel, cap, and wall screw.
-Wall screws provide a great form of worry-free hanging but require some permanent damage to the wall in the form of drilling a hole.
-Both styles of standoffs will help to create a unique three-dimensional look, as the foam board will be hung away from the wall.
-This is a style best suited for heavier or larger pieces and is typically seen in offices or lobbies featuring artwork.
-The effect that standoffs create is elegant, but they require damage to the wall itself, and potentially your foam board print.
+A thorough grip style will require holes to be drilled into your picture, whereas an edge grip can potentially leave dents on the edges of the art.
+A through kind is very secure, as it is composed of a barrel, cap, and wall screw.
+Wall screws provide a great form of worry-free hanging but require some permanent damage to the wall by drilling a hole.
+Both standoffs styles will help create a unique three-dimensional look, as the foam board will be hung away from the wall.
+This style is best suited for heavier or more significant pieces and is typically seen in offices or lobbies featuring artwork.
+The effect that standoffs create is elegant, but they require damage to the wall itself and potentially your foam board print.